-A pictorial version of the single track model is shown in Fig. 6.20, where $\delta_1 = \delta_v \tau_1$ and $\delta_2 = \delta_v \tau_2$.
-Indeed, the equations governing such dynamical system are precisely (6.67)-(6.69).
-Therefore, the system of Fig. 6.20 can be used as a shortcut to obtain the simplified equations of a vehicle.
-However, the vehicle model still has four wheels, lateral load transfers, camber and camber variations, roll steer, as shown in Sect.
-6.5.3 on axle characteristics.
+Indeed, the equations governing the dynamical system of Fig. 7.20 are precisely (7.65), (7.66) and (7.67).
+Therefore, Fig. 7.20 can be used as a shortcut to quickly obtain the simplified equations of a vehicle.
+However, the vehicle model still has four wheels, lateral load transfers, camber and camber variations, roll steer, as discussed in Sect.
+7.5.3 on the axle characteristics.